Spectacle Sound Kit Hookup Guide

 Take the other end of this cable and plug it into the audio jack of the phone, tablet, or computer that you'll be using to program the system.

-You'll now need to connect the other end of the first TRRS cable (the one connected to the "Direct" jack) to the "In" jack on the Audio Board.
+Then take the other end of the first TRRS cable (the one connected to the "Direct" jack on the Director Board) and plug it into the "In" jack on the Button board.

-Connect the speaker to the "Audio Output" port on the Audio Board.
+Now plug the speaker into the "Audio Out" jack on the Audio board.

-Finally, plug the micro-B end of the power adapter into the Director Board, and the other end into the wall.
-You should see one solid light and one blinking light on the Audio board, and on the director board, you'll see one solid light and one light which blinks one time, then pauses, then repeats.
+Finally, plug the Micro B end of the power adapter into the Director board, and the other end into the wall.
+You should see one solid light and one blinking light on both the Audio board and the Button board.
+On the Director board, you'll see one solid light and one light which blinks eight times, then pauses, then repeats.
 This shows that power is present and the boards are up and running.

 Setting up the board configuration

-We're going to assume that you followed the instructions on the previous page about converting sounds to OGG Vorbis format, and that there is a sound named "00.ogg" on the Micro SD card which is inserted into the Audio Board.
+We're going to assume that you followed the instructions on the previous page about converting sounds to OGG Vorbis format, and that there is a sound on the Micro SD card inserted into the Sound board named "00.ogg".
 If this is not the case, take a few minutes to go back to that page and prepare a sound.

 Now that you've created your Spectacle program it's time to upload it to the Director Board.
 If you followed the instructions above, your uploading device is connected to the board and ready to go, so all you need to do is touch the "Install Script" button at the bottom of the page.
 That will bring up the page seen below.

 Make sure the volume on your device is turned all the way up, and that no other audio source (music, video, etc) is playing in the background.
 Then press and hold the "RST" button on the Director Board, press and hold the "PROG" button, then release the "RST" button.